 Though Pretoria is only one of South Africa’s three capital cities, its the one most recognized as its capital.
 Confusingly, most South Africans refer to Pretoria as Jacaranda City due to its numerous Jacaranda trees; furthermore, the city is contained within the metropolitan area of Tshwane and is now a decade into a controversial campaign to change its official name to Tshwane.
 Regardless of what you call it, Pretoria’s numerous shopping malls, public gardens, and thriving arts scene makes travel quite pleasant.
 Groenkloof Natural Reserve is a popular travel destination due to its variety of wildlife, which includes giraffes and zebras.

 Kruger National Park

 Kruger National Park is South Africa’s premier ecotourist destination.
 According to their counts, 147 mammals, 507 birds, 114 reptiles, and thousands of plant species can be observed in this park.
-Close your eyes and picture the stereotypical African safari: lengthy dirt roads, wildlife galore, lush grassland, perhaps an open top Jeep.
-This is the exact kind of experience Kruger National Park has to offer visitors, which it makes it easy to see why the park has become so popular among travelers.
+Close your eyes and picture the stereotypical African safari: lengthy dirt roads, wildlife galore, lush grassland, perhaps an open-top Jeep.
+This is the exact kind of experience Kruger National Park has to offer visitors, which makes it easy to see why the park has become so popular among travellers.